 Infectious Disease Research

-This sequencing technology allows scientists to study viruses, bacteria, and a wide range of genetic diseases by tracing their origins, evolution, and patterns.
-Such research is vital for monitoring outbreaks, developing vaccines, and improving our understanding of complex health conditions.
+DNA sequencing technology has revolutionized the study of viruses, bacteria, and various genetic diseases.
+By analyzing their genomes, scientists can trace the origin, evolution, and mutation patterns of pathogens, which is critical for monitoring outbreaks, developing vaccines, and advancing our understanding of complex health conditions.

 Conclusion